-adapted their decisions to voters' gender biases.
+exploit both heterogeneity in electoral incentives across politicians and heterogeneity in voters' discrimination across space to provide further evidence that female and male leaders adapted their decisions to voters' gender biases.
 These findings suggest an alternative interpretation to Brollo and Troiano (2016)'s results: female leaders might engage less in corruption and patronage not because they are less strategic than men, but rather because they expect more backlash from voters for engaging in such practices.

-A large body of work finds evidence of voter bias against female candidates (e.g., Fréchette et al., 2008; De Paola et al., 2010; Le Barbanchon and Sauvagnat, 2022; Eyméoud and Vertier, 2023).
-Beyond gender discrimination at the electoral stage, voters also appear to be gender-biased in evaluating the actions of female leaders once in power.
+A large body of work finds evidence of voter bias against female candidates (e.g., Fréchette et al., 2008; De Paola et al., 2010; Le Barbanchon and Sauvagnat, 2022; Eyméoud and Vertier, 2023).8 Beyond gender discrimination at the electoral stage, voters also appear to be gender-biased in evaluating the actions of female leaders once in power.
 The "role incongruity" theory in the psychology literature posits that these biases arise because traits associated with leadership, such as strength and assertiveness, are perceived as inconsistent with the characteristics that society associates with women, making voters unlikely to perceive women as strong leaders (Eagly and Karau, 2002; Duflo, 2012; Bertrand and Duflo, 2017).
 Consistent with the incongruity theory, lab and field experiments show that female politicians are evaluated less favorably than male politicians, particularly in circumstances in which traditional male attributes are especially valued - such as issues related to national security and crises - but less so for "feminine" issues such as child care and education (Herrnson et al., 2003; Lawless, 2004; Beaman et al., 2009; Eggers et al., 2018).
 Using quasi-experimental evidence from Italy, Gagliarducci and Paserman (2012) show that female mayors are more likely to experience an early termination of their mandate in regions where people display less-favorable attitudes towards working women, and Daniele et al. (2023) find that they are more likely to be the targets of violent attacks.9 Gender biases in performance evaluation have also been found in contexts outside politics, including the manufacturing, financial, and technological sectors (Macchiavello et al., 2020; Egan et al., 2022; Feld et al., 2022), healthcare (Sarsons, 2022), and academia (Sarsons, 2017; Mengel et al., 2018; Ross et al., 2022).

-If women expect to be judged more harshly, they have incentives to make different choices.10 We show that this can rationalize why female leaders responded differently to
+If women expect to be judged more harshly, they have incentives to make different choices.10 We show that this can rationalize why female leaders responded differently to the COVID-19 crisis, building on the literature studying the impact of electoral incentives on leaders' behavior.

-8An exception in the quasi-experimental literature is Broockman and Soltas (2020), who find evidence of discrimination based on race but not gender in the election of delegates in US Republican presidential primaries.
-Recent studies have also highlighted gender discrimination by political parties as a key driver of low female representation in politics (Casas-Arce and Saiz, 2015; Gonzalez-Eiras and Sanz, 2021; Fujiwara et al., 2022).
+8Exceptions in the quasi-experimental literature include Baltrunaite et al. (2019) and Broockman and Soltas (2020).
+Recent studies have also highlighted gender discrimination by political parties as a key driver of low female representation in politics (Casas-Arce and Saiz, 2015; Gonzalez-Eiras and Sanz, 2021; Fujiwara et al., 2023).